 - Separation is the process of helping employees leave the company.

 How long is the onboarding process?

-The most common answer among HR professionals is that onboarding should take a minimum of three months.
+The most common answer among HR professionals is that the initial onboarding process should take a minimum of three months.
 By the 90 day mark, most new employees are comfortable in their role and the physical location.
 While that's the most common answer, newer information indicates that onboarding should last longer than that to improve employee retention and increase engagement.
 The initial onboarding process might extend as long as the first year.
+Other phases of the onboarding process, including development, retention, and separation, last throughout the employee’s tenure at your company.
 Your HR Management System can help you organize the onboarding process and the entire lifecycle for every one of your employees.

 Why is onboarding important?

 Onboarding is one of the ways that new employees learn about their new job and company.
 It's a first impression of their future with your company.
 Moving forward, it becomes a key way to support employees, help them engage, and become team players.
 Learn how Paylocity can help you, onboard new employees, with our onboarding platform!